The Little Crab: Summary

 The Drakäna comes back and sees that the tasks have been fulfilled, and orders the princess to fill twelve sacks with feathers, for she wants twelve pillows for her son's wedding guests.
 The mysterious male voice advises the princess to go to the woods and shout at the birds that the Drakäna's son is dead, and they will give her their feathers; once she has enough feathers, she is to dismiss them by saying she lied about his death.

 The last task done, the Drakäna plans another way to devour the human girl: she orders the princess to go beyond another mountain where her sister, the witch, lives, and get from there violins and drums for the upcoming wedding.
 The Drakäna's son tells the princess this is a trap, and advises her to proceed: on the streets, she is to pluck a fig full of worms from a fig tree, eat it and compliment the tree; drink from a muddy and dirty spring and compliment it; cut off a rag of her dress and give to a woman cleaning an oven with her breasts; enter the witch's house and, while she is distracted sharpening her teeth, the princess is to get the instruments and escape.
 The princess follows the instructions to the letter and gets the instruments while the witch is in the kitchen, but she quickly exits the kitchen and commands the woman at the oven, the spring and the fig tree to stop her, to no avail.

 Finally, the Drakäna celebrates her son's wedding to another bride, and glues candles on the princess's fingers, so she illuminates the sleeping couple for the whole night, and burns to death while at it.
 The false bride enters the chamber and sees the princess.
 The Drakäna's son takes the candles from the princess's hands and places them on the false bride, who burns to death, while the pair escapes back to the princess's father's castle.

 Analysis

 Tale type

 Georgios A. Megas classified the tale as tale type AaTh 425A.
 Similarly, Greek folktale scholars Anna Angelopoulou and Aigle Brouskou, editors of the Greek Folktale Catalogue, classified the tale as type AaTh 425A.
 In addition, the two folklorists follow Megas and treat subtype A as "Cupid and Psyche".

 The Greek folklorists follow Jan-Öjvind Swahn, who, in his monograph, indexed type 425A as the "oldest" of the "Animal as Bridegroom" subtypes.
 In the international index, however, Megas's and Swahn's typing is indexed as type ATU 425B, "The Son of the Witch".

+Motifs

+Greek folklorist Georgios A. Megas noted it was "traditional" in Greek variants of type 425A (see above) and 425D for the animal husband to be adopted and fulfill the king's tasks before marrying the princess.